mgd34msu/cc-uno-reverse/README.md

 cannot pile up, so a test sharing live state gets locked out by whatever watcher your real session just scheduled — and silently proves nothing while appearing to pass.

-Activity is logged to `~/.local/state/cc-uno-reverse/activity.log` — every clear, every send, and every refusal with its reason.
+Activity is logged to `~/.local/state/cc-uno-reverse/activity.log`.
+That has every clear, send, and refusal, as well as the refusal its reason.